How We Measure Success For eCommerce Email?

 For example, if one of your flows or API connections stops performing well, you get to know that through these metrics.
 You address the issue and ensure they are adjusted as quickly as possible.

 This is an excellent high-level view of email performance.
-When you’re an email marketing manager, you get to focus on these metrics to get a high-level view of performance through your emails, but for somebody in an upper position in your organization, such as in the finance team, they aren’t going to care about these metrics.
+As an email marketing manager, your focus revolves around key metrics that provide a high-level performance overview of your emails.
+However, individuals in upper positions within your organization, like the finance team, may not prioritize these metrics.
+Their interests lie elsewhere, such as financial outcomes and broader business objectives.
 They wouldn’t know anything about the open and click rates for your campaign and flow emails.
 They’re only going to watch how much revenue it will drive.

-So these metrics are for you, an indicator that the company is moving in the right direction and is seeing an upward trajectory.
+So these metrics are for you.
+It’s also an indicator that the company is moving in the right direction and is seeing an upward trajectory.
 Of course, there is some seasonality to this, but overall, you want an improvement month over month.
 And even with seasonality aside, this is about seeing positive momentum here.

 Seasonality and How to Utilize it

 Talking about seasonality, looking at things on a seasonal basis is crucial too.
 It prepares you for all sorts of situations and helps you understand what to expect at what time of the year.
-It tells you how you’re going to drive peaks into revenue projections and also gives an insight into how well it is working for you to get customers in the door, first to get them purchasing for the first time and then keeping them coming back.
+This valuable information reveals how you can drive revenue projections and assess the effectiveness of customer acquisition strategies.
+It offers insights into both the initial conversion of customers and the subsequent retention efforts to ensure repeat business.
+Understanding these dynamics enables you to optimize your approach in attracting new customers and fostering their long-term loyalty.

 If you can retain many customers and keep them engaged through your content, it will validate a lot of the work you’re doing on the email side.
 It will prove that you are successful in building effective automations and flows.
 You will see both of those growing in conjunction with each other, guaranteeing successful marketing performance.

-The graphic below is taken directly from Klaviyo, showing the overall performance of the flow and campaign emails for a whole year depicting revenue collected from both on a seasonal basis.
+The graphic below is taken directly from Klaviyo.
+It shows the overall performance of the flow and campaign emails for a whole year depicting revenue collected from both on a seasonal basis.

 We like to think of marketers as farmers; you will plant and grow in the slower months and then harvest during the busy seasons.